deephealthproject/winter-school/lab/04_uc13_based_examples/02_run_recurrent_experiments.md

 `--gpus`: Number of gpus to use.
 Usage: "--gpus 1 1" (for 2 gpus).
 Default: 1 (one gpu)

 `--lr`: Initial learning rate.
-Default: 0.0001
+Default: 0.0001 (Does not matter when testing)

 `--opt`: Optimizer: "adam" or "sgd".
-Default: adam
+Default: adam  (Does not matter when testing)

 ### Data Loader Arguments